FAQ and common issues

 - Q: Can I play single player games using AmigaLive?

-- A: Yes and No, AmigaLive was created with the focus on multiplayer games using the same Amiga.
+- A: Yes, although AmigaLive was created with the focus on multiplayer games using the same Amiga.

-There is a “Single-Player” game list which can be selected from the AmigaLive “top-menu bar”, but saving your progress using saved states, might be an issue as mentioned earlier.
+There is a “Single-Player” game list which can be selected from the AmigaLive “top-menu bar”, but saving your progress using saved states might be of an issue as mentioned earlier.

-So for better results, I suggest you use other game resources such as OpenRetroDB, AmigaForever etc..
+So for safer results, I suggest you use other game resources such as OpenRetroDB, AmigaForever etc..